-The Fender Telecaster was the World’s first mass produced solid body electric guitar and has been continuously produced ever since.
-Given that it’s been available for sale for over 70 years, it should come as no surprise to learn that the Tele has found its way onto records of almost every genre.
+The Fender Telecaster was the World’s first mass-produced, solid-body electric guitar and has been continuously produced ever since.
+Given that it’s been available for over 70 years, it should come as no surprise to learn that the Tele has found its way onto records in almost every genre.

-In this KillerGuitarRigs guide in our electric guitar strings series, we took a look at 5 of the best string sets for Telecasters on the market today.
-To fairly review each string set we played them clean through a Bugera V22 Infinium tube amp on a Squier Classic Vibe 50s Telecaster.
+In this KillerGuitarRigs Guide, part of our electric guitar strings series, we took a look at 5 of the best string sets for Telecasters on the market today.
+To fairly review each string set, we played them clean through a Bugera V22 Infinium tube amp on a Squier Classic Vibe ’50s Telecaster.

 This test was designed to look for: